-The as adjusted information discussed above is illustrative only.
-Our net tangible book value following the completion of this offering is subject to adjustment based on the actual public offering price of the ADSs and other terms of this offering determined at pricing.
+The pro forma information discussed above is illustrative only.
+Our net tangible book value following the completion of this offering is subject to adjustment based on the actual initial public offering price of the ADSs and other terms of this offering determined at pricing.

-The discussion and tables above do not take into consideration (i) the portion of outstanding RSUs granted under our share incentive plan which are subject to further service condition and (ii) RSUs that may be granted in the future.
-As of the date of this prospectus, there are 32,009,204 Class A ordinary shares available for future issuance for future grants under our equity incentive plan.
+The discussion and tables above take into consideration the automatic conversions of all of our outstanding preferred shares immediately upon the completion of this offering, ordinary shares issued subsequent to June 30, 2020 and the portion of outstanding RSUs and restricted shares granted under our share incentive plan that will become vested upon the completion of this offering.
+They do not take into consideration (i) the portion of outstanding RSUs granted under our share incentive plan which are subject to further service condition and will not automatically become vested upon the completion of this offering and (ii) RSUs that may be granted in the future.
+As of the date of this prospectus, there are (i) Class A ordinary shares issuable pursuant to outstanding granted RSUs which will vest after completion of this offering, (ii) 32,567,345 Class A ordinary shares available for future issuance for future grants under our equity incentive plan.
 If any of these RSUs are vested or granted, there will be further dilution to new investors.